 If you’re someone with a limited credit history, credit card activity — not purchases made on debit cards — is what gets reported to the credit bureaus.
 Over time with good payment behavior, your credit file will grow and your credit score will improve.

-“There are a few high-yield reward checking accounts with activity requirements that involve credit card purchases instead of debit card purchases,” Tumin said.
+“There are a few high-yield rewards checking accounts with activity requirements that involve credit card purchases instead of debit card purchases,” Tumin said.
 “This can give checking account customers the benefits of both the high interest rates on the checking account and extra protection and rewards of credit cards.”

 Analysts reviewed the terms of 73 high-yield and rewards checking accounts captured in the DepositAccounts database.
 The data is as of Sept.
 10, 2020.All rates accurate as of Nov.
 2, 2020